Every student wants to get a great score in the IELTS test.

-By all means use an IELTS vocabulary book.
-But you need to start doing some work with this vocabulary.
+By all means, use an IELTS vocabulary book.
+But you need to do some work with this vocabulary.

-Often the book arranges the words in categories.
+Often the book arranges the words into categories.
 The words appear under general topics or themes.

 So you might have a list of words about technology.
 Now take each one of these words and write it down in a notebook.
 This notebook is your vocabulary notebook.
 You will be using this a lot.